An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: The proposed method

-\textbf{Remark 5 (A block version of Algorithm 1).} In Algorithm 1 we have chosen indices two at a time.
-We can extend the method to deal with blocks of size $b \times b$ just as in block Jacobi methods \cite{BECKA2002243, doi:10.1137/090748548, YusakuYamamoto2014}.
-In this case, we do assume we have a procedure to perform the EVD of a $b \times b$ matrix (the simple formulas of the $2 \times 2$ case are no longer available).
-A natural way is to choose blocks of size $b = 2p$ such that we pick $p$ pairs like $(i, \underset{j}{\arg \max}\ \mathcal{C}_{ij} )$ for all $i \leq p$ (restricting such that no duplicate indices appear).
-In this case, we do compute the explicit eigenvectors and therefore the choice of $\mathbf{\alpha}$ is not relevant to the final result (we are in the second case of Remark 4).$ \blacksquare$
+\textbf{Remark 1 (A block version of Algorithm 1).} In Algorithm 1 we have chosen indices two at a time.
+We can extend the method to deal with blocks of size $b \times b$ just as in block Jacobi methods~\cite{BECKA2002243,doi:10.1137/090748548,YusakuYamamoto2014}.
+In this case, we do assume we have a procedure to compute the EVD of a $b \times b$ matrix (the simple formulas of the $2 \times 2$ case are no longer available). {For the proposed method, a natural block size is $b = 2p$ such that we pick $p$ pairs of two indices like $(i,\ \underset{j}{\arg \max}\ \mathcal{C}_{ij} )$ for all $i \leq p$ restricting such that no duplicate indices appear.
+In effect, this means that we pair all allowed indices $i=1,\dots,p$ with a different index $j > p$.
+This way of choosing the indices is equivalent to setting $\mathbf{\alpha} = \mathbf{1}_{p \times 1}$.}$ \blacksquare$

+Given the proposed algorithm, we now provide some theoretical insights into its behavior and show numerical experimental results to validate the approach.